The only prep is cleaning the Fresh Corn and that is easy enough, although a little messy with all the silk threads under the Corn husks.

 When the Fresh Corn is done, and cool enough to handle, slice off the kernels and use them for a few more of my cheap$kate recipes like: Roasted Cream Corn, Sweet Corn Pudding, Corn and Tomato Salad, Black Bean and Corn Salad, and Calabasitas Mexican Stew; plus add some fresh cooked corn to Fake Crab Ceviche and Clam Chowder.

-After removing hot Fresh Boiled Corn from the pot, I simply add butter and season with salt and pepper.
+After removing hot Fresh Boiled Corn from the pot, I simply add butter or a fave substitute, and season with salt and pepper.
 If you have a favorite seasoned salt then use that.
 You can keep it vegan with a fave butter substitute, or drizzle on a flavorful oil.

 Now is the time to cook with Corn while it is in peak season and cheapest - just the way I like it!